SwissDataScienceCenter/renku/docs/user/firststeps.rst

 and a container deployment.
 However, our "hello-world" container did not really do much.
-A more interesting container to run is an interactive `jupyter notebook <http://jupyter.org>`_ and if we launch it using ``renga``, we can automatically link the creation of any derived data to our project:
+A more interesting container to run is an interactive `jupyter notebook <http://jupyter.org>`_ and if we launch it using Renga, we can automatically link the creation of any derived data to our project:

 .. code-block:: console